Abigail/Abigail.github.io/Src/Trapped/reverse_chariot.md

 ### Spiral

-On the Spiral, the %%PIECE%% escapes in a straight line forward.
+On either Spiral, the %%PIECE%% escapes in a straight line forward, with an escape velocity of \(1\).

 ### Wedge

-On both the Folded and Flat Wedge, the %%PIECE%% escapes in a straight line forward.
+On both the Folded and Flat Wedge, the %%PIECE%% escapes in a straight line forward, with an escape velocity of \(1\).